History of coal mining: Early history

 During the first half of the 14th century coal began to be used for domestic heating in coal producing areas of Britain, as improvements were made in the design of domestic hearths.
 Edward III was the first king to take an interest in the coal trade of the north east, issuing a number of writs to regulate the trade and allowing the export of coal to Calais.
 The demand for coal steadily increased in Britain during the 15th century, but it was still mainly being used in the mining districts, in coastal towns or being exported to continental Europe.
 However, by the middle of the 16th century supplies of wood were beginning to fail in Britain and the use of coal as a domestic fuel rapidly expanded.

 In 1575, Sir George Bruce of Carnock of Culross, Scotland, opened the first coal mine to extract coal from a "moat pit" under the sea on the Firth of Forth.
 He constructed an artificial loading island into which he sank a 40 ft shaft that connected to another two shafts for drainage and improved ventilation.
 The technology was far in advance of any coal mining method in the late medieval period and was considered one of the industrial wonders of the age.

 During the 17th century a number of advances in mining techniques were made, such as the use of test boring to find suitable deposits and chain pumps, driven by water wheels, to drain the collieries.

 People who sold wood, or those who preferred the smell of wood smoke to coal smoke, opposed the transition in England from wood to coal.
 One name these opponents gave to the new fuel was "the devil's excrement."
 If the coal had a high sulfur content, such a description was quite apt.

 North American coal deposits were first discovered by French explorers and fur traders along the shores of Grand Lake in central New Brunswick, Canada in the 1600s.
 Coal seams were exposed where rivers flowed into the lake and was dug by hand off the surface and from tunnels dug into the seam.
 About 1631 the French made their fur trading post at the mouth of the Saint John River their main post in Acadia and started construction of a new fort.
 The main residence at the fort was designed with two 11-foot-wide fireplaces which were stocked with wood and coal from upriver.
-As early as 1643, the French were sending coal and other supplies to the British colony at Boston.
+As early as 1643, the French were shipping coal to Boston, the capital of the English Massachusetts Bay Colony.